 Ideas are powerful, but they’re also perishable.
 While they can change lives, they need to be defended and passed on to each new generation.
 The Fund for American Studies champions a core set of principles – freedom, individual responsibility and free markets – which we believe define the essence of the American political tradition.
 We strive to have a profound effect on the lives of our students by passing on the ideas that offer the greatest opportunity for personal fulfillment and human accomplishment.

 TFAS was established in 1967 in response to the political and social upheaval of the 1960s.
-As that decade was drawing to a close, there were widespread protests of government policy, and confidence in the American system of government was eroding.
-This was especially true for college students of the time.
-The counterculture and many of the youth movements of the 1960s not only rejected the American political tradition, but also actively worked to undermine and subvert the ideas and principles on which America was built.
+As widespread protests of the Vietnam War and U.S. government policy erupted, confidence in the American system of government was eroding.
+The counterculture and many youth movements of the 1960s not only rejected the American political tradition, but also actively worked to undermine and subvert the ideas and principles on which America was built.

 With a renewed commitment to its mission, continued support from thousands of generous donors, wise leadership from the Board, strong management and dedicated alumni, TFAS has all the ingredients for continued success for decades to come.